GitHub - deepclause/deepclause-sdk: DeepClause Typescript DML SDK and runtime

 Tool Description

-web_search Search the web (requires BRAVE_API_KEY)
+web_search Search the web using Brave Search (requires BRAVE_API_KEY)

 news_search Search recent news

-vm_exec Run shell commands in a sandbox
+bash Run shell commands in the active workspace shell

 CLI Reference